TaoistKing/chatchat/README.md

 This system including a web server, a web client, and an iOS client, supports realtime text/voice/video chat.

 The iOS client supports [voip socket](https://developer.apple.com/library/ios/technotes/tn2277/_index.html#//apple_ref/doc/uid/DTS40010841-CH1-SUBSECTION15) mode which means it could receive message even in background
+>Note: Since voip mode is deprecated from iOS 10, so you can no longer receive messages from background anymore.
+Refer [here](https://forums.developer.apple.com/thread/50106).

 #About WebRTC
 WebRTC is an open framework for the web that enables Real Time Communications in the browser.
 It includes the fundamental building blocks for high-quality communications on the web, such as network, audio and video components used in voice and video chat applications.